Official Competition Details, Rules and Format

 system integration plan

 Components acquired ready-made must be identified, but their internal components need not be described in detail.
-The steps followed during the design process should be described along with any use of Computer-Aided Design.
+The steps followed during the design process should be described along with any use of Computer-Aided Design (CAD).
 How considerations of safety, reliability, and durability were addressed in the design process should be specifically described, as well as problems encountered in the design process and how they were overcome.
 The analysis leading to the predicted performance of the vehicle should be documented, specifically:

 · Speed